 Directly export DDP images to your computer's hard disk, and deliver it to the replication facility using FTP.
 Delivery through electronic media is faster, and does not involve the extra hardware associated with DLT.
-For more information, see Build a DVD or Blue-ray disc.
+For more information, see "Build a DVD or Blu-ray disc" on page 175.